getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 Have you ever had a set of similar looking issues like this?
 ![Issues Dashboard]({% asset guides/grouping-and-fingerprints/issues-dashboard.png @path %})

-Let's first understand what makes Sentry Events group together into a single Sentry Issue before we compare multiple issues side by side.
-Let's take testTypeIssue15 as an example which has 4 Events that grouped into 1 Issue.
-These events shared the same value for something called the *fingerprint*
+Let's first understand what makes events group into an issue. testTypeIssue15 is an issue that had 4 events.
+These events grouped into the issue because they shared the same *fingerprint*

-**What is a fingerprint?** It is a way to uniquely identify an event in Sentry.
-It is set by default using a hash of the stack trace.
-This is also referred to as the default grouping algorithm.
-If 2 events have the same stack trace and the default grouping is left in place, then they group together into 1 issue.
+**What is a fingerprint?** All events have a fingerprint and events with the same fingerprint are grouped together.
+By default, Sentry will run one of our built-in grouping algorithms to generate a fingerprint based on information available within the event such as stacktrace, exception, and message.

-**Do I need to do anything?** No. Only if you have separate issues that you'd like to group together, which is what the rest of this Guide will cover.
-Otherwise, the default grouping behavior (stack trace) is used.
+**Do I need to do anything?** No. Stack trace is used by default if it's available.
+So if 2 events have the same stack trace, then they will group into 1 issue.
+If you have separate issues that you'd like to group together, then this guide will show you how.

 **How do I see the fingerprint?** If you're curious then open an issue, click the JSON link, and find the *fingerprint* property.
-If the default grouping was used, you'll see 'default' written there.
+If the default grouping was used, you'll see default written there.
 If a different grouping was used, you'll see the actual fingerprint value itself.

 ## Why are similar looking Issues not grouping together?
-While everything that meets the eye in the Issues Stream looks similar, there is something that still differs: the stack trace, and therefore the fingerprint.
+If a set of issues in the Issues Stream looks similar, there is something that still differs: the stack trace, and therefore the fingerprint.
 Let's compare two similar looking issues side-by-side:

 ![Issues Dashboard]({% asset guides/grouping-and-fingerprints/issue-stacktraces-comparison.png @path %})